Grants Received by Local Election Officials

 There were no obligations associated with the acceptance of the CTCL grant.

-- These terms included general categories where money could be spent, that grant dollars could not replace what was previously budgeted, dates when money could be spent, and reporting guidelines.
+- The grant agreements contained standard terms for the acceptance of a grant.
+These terms included general categories where money could be spent, that grant dollars could not replace what was previously budgeted, dates when money could be spent, and reporting guidelines.

 - The grant agreements did not contain any obligations for counties to fulfill.
 There were no required matching funds and it did not need to be repaid like a loan.